BlueVelocity/javascript_calcuator/README.md

 # javascript_calcuator
-Basic javascript calculator that can perform simple operators on two inputs
+Basic calculator created using HTML, CSS & Javascript that can perform simple addition, subtraction, multiplication, & division operators on two inputs

+Character limit set to 25 digits to maintain container width